MSUSAzureAccelerators/Near-Real-Time-Fraud-and-Compliance-Analytics-Accelerator/README.md

 ![MSUS Solution Accelerator](./images/MSUS%20Solution%20Accelerator%20Banner%20Two_981.png)

-# Near Real Time Fraud and Compliance Analytics Solution Accelerator
+# Near Real Time Fraud and Compliance Analytics Accelerator
+The accelerator simplifies the fraud detection and reporting process, cutting down the time to action to prevent fraud as well as enable near real-time dashboards and analytics for streaming data.

 ## License